mindspore-ai/docs/docs/lite/docs/source_en/infer/quick_start.md

 This image classification sample program on the Android device includes a Java layer and a JNI layer.
 At the Java layer, the Android Camera 2 API is used to enable a camera to obtain image frames and process images.
 At the JNI layer, the model inference process is completed in [Runtime](https://www.mindspore.cn/lite/docs/en/r2.7.0/infer/runtime_cpp.html).

-> This following describes the JNI layer implementation of the sample program.
+> The following describes the JNI layer implementation of the sample program.
 At the Java layer, the Android Camera 2 API is used to enable a device camera and process image frames.
 Readers are expected to have the basic Android development knowledge.

 ### Sample Program Structure